 Students are placed on academic suspension when their cumulative and semester institutional GPA are below a 2.00 and they are already on academic probation.

-Students are required to sit out a suspension period unless they are eligible to participate in the Restart@Astate Program.
+Students are required to sit out a suspension period unless they are eligible to participate in the Restart@state Program.

-ASU does not offer an appeal process for students who earn a first academic suspension.
-Students must either enroll in and successfully complete the Restart@state program (see below) or sit out for two or more calendar years following the semester in which the suspension was earned.
-The First Suspension Clearance Form is for students returning to ASU following a first academic suspension as outlined in the ASU Undergraduate Bulletin.
+A-State does not offer an appeal process for students who earn a first academic suspension.
+Students must either enroll in and successfully complete the Restart@state program (see below) or may opt to sit out for two or more calendar years following the semester in which the suspension was earned.
+The Suspension Clearance Form is for students returning to A-State following academic suspension as outlined in the A-State Undergraduate Bulletin.
 Students may need to complete the readmission process with the university.

 The Restart@state Program is a mandatory intervention program for students placed on a first academic suspension and transfer students admitted to the university by appeal.